 We generously apply the sauce onto the surface of the eels using a brush.
 Once coated, we put them back onto the grill and cook for 1 minute on high.

 Adjust the heat and time for those cooking on a barbecue to avoid burning too much.

 Once 1 minute has passed, flip the fillets over and coat the skin side with sauce again.
 Return the meat to the grill for another 1 minute.
 Repeat this process for two more rounds.

-Place a layer of cooked rice in a stacked box and brush the eel sauce on top of it.
+Make a layer of cooked rice in a stacked box and brush the eel sauce over the surface.

 Place the eels and top with sansho pepper and leftover eel sauce to taste!

 Finally, enjoy your restaurant-style unaju cooked from scratch!Jump to Full Recipe Measurements

 If you use fresh eels, it is not advisable to freeze them as is.
 Freezing them will cause a loss in quality of both texture and taste.
 Since eels are high-quality and expensive fish, it is best to avoid storing them this way.

 If you bought too many eels, I would recommend cooking all of them until they reach the shirayaki stage (cooked, but without sauce).
 Frozen shirayaki eel can be kept for up to a month.